wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

 You can temporarily disable your branding preferences by clicking **Unpublish** in the **Danger Zone**.
 Your progress will be preserved up to the point and you can choose to publish them again later by clicking on the **Save & Publish** button.

-When disabled, {{ product_name }}’s default branding will apply to the interfaces in your application's login, user registration, account recovery flows, and My Account portal.
+When disabled, {{ product_name }}'s default branding will apply to the interfaces in your application's login, user registration, account recovery flows, and My Account portal.

 ## Revert branding